The management of civil parking enforcement within the County of Devon by the Council will:

 A casual observation is a method of observing certain types of vehicles in certain locations.

 A casual observation begins with an initial observation made on the handheld under the relevant code.
-If the location you are in takes 20 minutes to patrol, then you return to the vehicle before constantly observing it for five more minutes.
+The officer should leave the vehicle and return after a minimum of 20 minutes, before constantly observing it for 5 more minutes.
+If you see no activity during this time, then you should issue a PCN.

 Casual observation almost exclusively applies to courier vehicles however it can apply to other vehicles as outlined in the contravention guide.